RobinJ1995/linode-api-node/README.md

 # Linode API

-Node.js Linode API based on their (currently experimental) v4 API.
+Node.js Linode API based on their v4 API.

 Methods are dynamic based on API endpoints specified in the documentation over here; https://developers.linode.com/api/v4